+Over time, pain may be present at rest or at night, such as when lying on the affected shoulder.
 You may have weakness and loss of motion when raising the arm above your head.
 Your shoulder can feel stiff with lifting or movement.
 It may become more difficult to place the arm behind your back.

 ROTATOR CUFF TEARS

-Over time, the symptoms become much worse and are not relieved by medicines, rest, or exercise.
+Over time, the symptoms become much worse, and are not relieved by medicines, rest, or exercise.